Ben Sharkey Receives 2017 Carson Fellowship

 The Lt.
 Col. Kenneth Rondo Carson and Virginia Bryan Carson Graduate Fellowship is an endowment established by the estate of Virginia B. Carson, honoring her husband, a former member of the "Flying Tigers," a former member of the Joint Strategic Target Planning Staff Strategic Air Command, retired master navigator and enthusiast of space exploration.
 Colonel Carson greatly admired the professionalism and accomplishments of NASA's space program.
 The Carson Fellowship is awarded to students pursuing degrees in the Department of Planetary Sciences, Lunar and Planetary Laboratory, selected on the basis of academic achievement and the promise of further scholarly endeavor.

-Léa Bonnefoy is the recipient of the 2016 Carson Fellowship Award, which provides one academic year of support, including salary, tuition and a small supply stipend.
-Léa is beginning his first year of graduate studies at LPL.
+Benjamin Sharkey is the recipient of the 2017 Carson Fellowship Award, which provides one academic year of support, including salary, tuition, and a small supply stipend.
+Ben is a first-year graduate student at LPL.

 Ben grew up in Westhope, N.D., a small farming town situated six miles from the Canadian border; he remembers taking the clear, dark, night skies there entirely for granted at the time.
 His interest in science grew during high school, sparked by passionate science and math teachers (Jocelyn Grann and James Devilbiss), as well as his English instructors.
 English teacher Allison Kirk customized a unit for him, assigning a comparison of the Cosmos television series with its companion book.
 Ben credits that project with humanizing science for him and inspiring him to pursue a career in the physical sciences.